 Upon the recommendation of the APCD's Community Advisory Council, and with direction from the Board of Directors, the APCD is for the first time including a discussion of greenhouse gas emissions and climate protection in a clean air plan.
-This chapter is informational and not regulatory in nature; its inclusion is not mandated by state planning requirements and is not intended to address attainment for the state ozone standard.
+This chapter is informational and not regulatory in nature; its inclusion is not mandated by state planning requirements.

-This chapter presents an overview of global climate change issues and a baseline 2007 carbon dioxide (CO2) inventory for the county.
+This chapter presents an overview of global climate change issues and a baseline 2007 carbon dioxide $(CO_2)$ inventory for the county.
 This inventory will provide a starting point to track the county's progress in reducing gases that cause global climate change.